Not good enough? Okay, fine. Here’s a little more about me.

 Ohh, you want my professional bio...

 Douglas resides in New Haven, CT and graduated from Southern Connecticut State University with a BS in Business Management.
-He has a passion for creative work, regularly publishes articles, and writes a monthly subscriber-only reading list at DVReadingList.com.
+He has a passion for creative work, regularly publishes articles, speaks on the topics from his books, and writes a monthly subscriber-only reading list at DVReadingList.com.

 *For more info visit: DouglasVigliotti.com